 Pancreatic cancer was indeed included in the study and the researchers concluded that 5 percent of mutations were inherited, 32 percent were environmental and 63 percent were random.

-The realization there are three different causes for the mutations underlying pancreatic cancer has important implications for patients, says study co-author Bert Vogelstein, M.D., co-director of the Ludwig Center at the Johns Hopkins Kimmel Cancer Center, Baltimore, Maryland.
+The realization that there are three different causes for the mutations underlying pancreatic cancer has important implications for patients, says study co-author Bert Vogelstein, M.D., co-director of the Ludwig Center at the Johns Hopkins Kimmel Cancer Center, Baltimore, Maryland.

 For example, if an individual has a family history of pancreatic cancer, it is essential to consult with an expert in genetic counseling, he says.
 “Patients at risk for pancreatic cancer are often at risk for other types of cancer, depending on the nature of the mutation they inherited from their parent,” Vogelstein explains.
 “Screening is available for some of these cancers, such as breast cancer, and if caught early, such cancers can be cured simply by surgery.
 Some cases of hereditary pancreatic cancer can also be caught at early stages if they cause cysts, for example, and surgery for these can be curative.”

 It is well-accepted that the environment, particularly those associated with certain lifestyles, contributes to pancreatic cancer.
 For example, smoking and obesity have been shown to substantially increase the risk for contracting pancreatic cancer as well as many other cancer types.
 Individuals that do not smoke (or quit smoking), exercise regularly, and eat healthy diets are less likely to develop cancer and more likely to live longer, healthier lives.

 “But many pancreatic cancers occur even in individuals who lead exemplary lifestyles and have no hereditary risk factors,” Vogelstein says.
 “These individuals are the victims of bad luck, mistakes that cells make when they replicate their DNA.”